-- B+ or better in 502, 503, and 504

-- B or better in all 3 practicums

-- Presumably, you are completing your last practicum in your last semester.
-The program will reach you to your professor to affirm satisfactory progress towards completion.

-- 3.0 GPA or higher
+- B+ or better in 502, 503, and 504 (A- or better if conditionally admitted to the program) - A- or better in all 3 practicums - Presumably, you are completing your last practicum in your last semester.
+The program will reach you to your professor to affirm satisfactory progress towards completion. - 3.0 GPA or higher

-- Completed digication portfolio by program standards with a score of 3.5 or higher.